Category: Family life

 How to Clean Spilled Milk From Your Carpet

 If you have ever had the misfortune to smell milk that has gone off you will know it is not something that you would voluntarily assault your nostrils with.
-A worst-case scenario than that is when milk has been spilled on to a carpet and dried in, meaning that some pretty serious cleaning from a professional grade cleaning company like Gleam Clean needs to take place.
+A worst-case scenario than that is when milk has been spilled on to a carpet and dried in, meaning that some pretty serious cleaning from a professional grade cleaning company needs to take place.

 Hopefully, you have never had that experience, however, knowing what to do if it should occur, will not only be welcomed by your carpet, but we dare say the sense of smell of everyone who enters your home will be thankful.